Woodford Patient Capital Trust : British money manager Woodford's star wanes over locked fund gate | MarketScreener

 His strategy mirrored a trend among institutional investors to increase their allocation to private equity as stock market valuations made listed companies look expensive.

-But some of his listed and unlisted bets have not worked out, including British subprime lender Provident Financial and construction group Kier, prompting many investors to demand their money back.
+But some of Woodford's listed and unlisted bets have not worked out, including British subprime lender Provident Financial and construction group Kier, prompting many investors to demand their money back.

-After struggling to free up cash to pay investors looking to get their money out, 59-year-old Woodford "gated" his LF Woodford Equity Income Fund to fresh withdrawals on Monday.
+After struggling to free up cash to pay investors looking to get their money out, the 59-year-old Woodford "gated" his LF Woodford Equity Income Fund to fresh withdrawals on Monday.
 From a high of 10.2 billion pounds in May 2017, the fund now holds around 3.7 billion pounds.

-Whereas private equity funds usually raise money before closing a fund for an agreed period lasting years, Woodford's was open-ended, meaning clients could demand their money daily - something that had already raised eyebrows.
+While private equity funds usually raise money before closing a fund for an agreed period lasting years, Woodford's was open-ended, meaning clients could demand their money daily - something that had already raised eyebrows.

+Woodford said late Tuesday the suspension of the firm's Equity Income Fund would give him breathing space to shift focus.

+"The suspension of dealing in the funds enables us to reduce our exposure and redeploy that capital into more liquid stocks in the FTSE 350 but primarily in the FTSE 100 that fit in with my core strategy", he said http://bit.ly/2WgOLUU in a video posted on the fund's website.

-"The suspension underlines our concern over the illiquid nature of the portfolio," Morningstar analyst Peter Brunt said on Tuesday, adding that the situation would "take weeks rather than days to become fully resolved".
+Morningstar analyst Peter Brunt said on Tuesday, "The suspension underlines our concern over the illiquid nature of the portfolio," adding that the situation would "take weeks rather than days to become fully resolved."

 The suspension is designed to allow Woodford time to move more of the fund's investments into more liquid assets, as well as protect those investors who wish to remain in the fund from any fire sale of assets to meet redemption requests.